 Connecting the region's cities and completing the light rail spine

-This 25-year program expands the mass transit network to connect 16 cities with light rail, 30 cities with BRT and ST Express bus service, and 12 cities with commuter rail.
+This program expands the mass transit network to connect 16 cities with light rail, 30 cities with BRT and ST Express bus service, and 12 cities with commuter rail.

 - 62 new miles of light rail to complete a 116-mile system with extensions to Everett via the Paine Field Industrial Center (Boeing Field); Tacoma via Federal Way and Fife; downtown Redmond; Ballard via South Lake Union and Seattle Center; West Seattle; and a new light rail line from south Kirkland through Bellevue to Issaquah.